-FTP stands for ‘file trasfer protocol’ which is used to transfer file from one server to another.
+FTP stands for ‘File Transfer Protocol’ which is used to transfer file from one server to another.
 FTP follows a client-server architecture which utilizes separate control and data connections between the ftp client and server.

-Considering the case of Linux servers, there are lot of command line options are available with FTP.
+Considering the case of Linux servers, there are lot of command line options are available for FTP operations.
 We can simply upload and download files to and from remote servers using FTP commands.
 There are mainly two types of FTP connection to server, Active and Passive.
 By-default, two ports are associated with FTP transferring method, port 20 and 21.
 Port 21 is using to establish connection and the port 20 is the default data transfer port.